Whitey Bulger: Arms trafficking

 On September 13, 1984, Bulger, Weeks and Nee supervised the loading of Valhalla.
-The final cache included "91 rifles, 8 submachine guns, 13 shotguns, 51 handguns, 11 bullet-proof vests, 70,000 rounds of ammunition, plus an array of hand grenades and rocket heads".
-Valhalla departed Gloucester and rendezvoused 120 nmi off the west coast of Ireland with the Marita Ann, an IRA ship that had sailed from Tralee.
-During the return voyage, the Irish Navy stopped Marita Ann and seized the hidden arsenal, arresting IRA members Martin Ferris, Mike Browne, and John Crawley.
-The operation had been compromised by IRA member Sean O'Callaghan, who was an informant for the Irish National Police.
-The seizure marked the complete end of any major attempt by the IRA to smuggle guns out of the United States, which had largely ceased three years earlier with the arrest of the IRA's primary gunrunner, George Harrison, by the FBI.
+The final caché included "91 rifles, 8 submachine guns, 13 shotguns, 51 handguns, 11 bullet-proof vests, 70,000 rounds of ammunition, plus an array of hand grenades and rocket heads."
+Valhalla departed Gloucester and rendezvoused 120 nmi off the west coast of Ireland with Marita Ann, an IRA ship that had sailed from Tralee.
+During the return voyage, the Irish Navy stopped Marita Ann and seized the hidden arsenal, arresting IRA members Martin Ferris, Mike Browne and John Crawley.
+The operation had been compromised by IRA member Sean O'Callaghan, an informant for Ireland's police force.
+The seizure marked the complete end of any major attempt by the IRA to smuggle guns out of the U.S., which had largely ceased three years earlier with the arrest of their primary gunrunner, George Harrison, by the FBI.

-The U.S. Customs Service received notice of the weapons transfer and seized the Valhalla when it stopped in Boston on October 16, 1984 en route back to Gloucester harbor.
+The United States Customs Service received notice of the weapons transfer and seized Valhalla when it stopped in Boston on October 16, en route back to Gloucester.
 No weapons were found on the trawler, and neither of the two crew members on board were arrested.
-Several days later, however, Valhalla crew member John McIntyre was arrested in Quincy over a domestic incident for drunk driving while "trying to visit his estranged wife", and he confessed his role in the weapons smuggling to the Quincy Police Department.
-The Quincy police then arranged for the FBI, the DEA, and the Customs Service to participate in McIntyre's debriefing.
-McIntyre implicated Bulger in the botched gunrunning to FBI agent Roderick Kennedy, who was friendly with Bulger's handler, Connolly.
-McIntyre also told authorities about drug smuggling activities involving the Winter Hill Gang, and 36 tonnes of marijuana belonging to the gang were seized by the DEA during a raid on the Norwegian freighter Ramsland as it entered Boston harbor on November 16, 1984.
+Several days later, however, Valhalla crew member John McIntyre was arrested in Quincy for drunk driving and confessed his role in the smuggling to the Quincy Police Department.
+Quincy police then arranged for the FBI, the DEA and the Customs Service to participate in McIntyre's debriefing.

+McIntyre implicated Bulger in the botched gunrunning to FBI Agent Roderick Kennedy, who was friendly with Connolly.
+McIntyre also told authorities about drug smuggling activities involving the Winter Hill Gang, resulting in thirty-six tons of marijuana being seized by the DEA during a raid on the Norwegian freighter Ramsland as it entered Boston Harbor on November 16.
 After hearing of Kennedy's interview with a Valhalla crew member, Connolly told Bulger of the cooperation.
-Kennedy "insisted that Connolly overheard him ... talking about someone on the Valhalla cooperating".
 Connolly confirmed Bulger's suspicions of McIntyre, leading Bulger and Flemmi to consider murdering McIntyre for his betrayal.